Skip to main content

 What's the best asset allocation?

-There's no universal best allocation — it depends on your age, goals, risk tolerance, and time horizon.
+There's no one-size-fits-all answer—it depends on your age, goals, risk tolerance, and time horizon.
 A common starting point for someone in their 30s is 80% stocks (split between US and international) and 20% bonds.
-Adjust based on your personal situation and comfort with volatility.
+Tweak it based on your personal comfort with volatility.

 Should I include crypto in my asset allocation?

-If you believe in crypto's long-term potential, a small allocation (1-5% of your total portfolio) adds diversification without excessive risk.
-Treat it as a high-risk, high-reward allocation.
-Never invest more in crypto than you can afford to lose entirely.
+If you're a believer in crypto's long-term potential, a small allocation—say 1-5% of your total portfolio—adds diversification without blowing up your risk.
+Think of it as a high-risk, high-reward slice.
+Never put in more than you can afford to lose entirely.